 Roots of Problems.
-If the present generation, is made to go back to the time of their parent’s youth, they’d be surprised to see the type of restrictions that they had to face with respect to their parents, particularly their mothers.
+If the present generation is made to go back to the time of their parent’s youth, they’d be surprised to see the type of restrictions that they had to face concerning their parents, particularly their mothers.

 Now, the seed sown during their younger days, which has now transformed into a thick-barked tree, cannot be uprooted as they grow old.

 Parents fail to acknowledge the impact of globalization and digital social media that doesn’t differentiate between race, caste, religion, etc.

 In fact, in their daughter and sons, such mental insecurities take worse forms.

 Moreover, the modernization and liberalization of people’s social lifestyle include being in live-in relationships, dealing with unwanted pregnancies, contraceptives, etc. When clashes with society’s unrealistic norms, families tend to take drastic preventive steps like forced arranged marriages for their kids.